 Settling Old Debt with Northland Group and LVNV Funding

-my finiancial troubles started in '06 at which point i could no longer pay my debts, including a personal loan and a couple cards.
-I won't bore you with details but I still haven't made any headway towards paying off this debt. no payments have been made and no contact has been made between myself and these creditors. at this point I have over 30, 000 in debt, most of which is student loans.
-As i understand it, the statute of limitations on my credit cards and prsonal loan has come and gone, so I don't have to worry about being sued.
+My financial troubles started in '06 at which point i could no longer pay my debts, including a personal loan and a couple cards.
+I won't bore you with details but I still haven't made any headway towards paying off this debt.
+No payments have been made and no contact has been made between myself and these creditors.
+At this point I have over 30, 000 in debt, most of which is student loans.
+As i understand it, the statute of limitations on my credit cards and personal loan has come and gone, so I don't have to worry about being sued.
 I think much of this debt should come off my credit report in the next year or two if I just sit tight.
-Please correct me if any of my assumptions are incorrect. recently I recieved a letter from northland group inc. informing me that I owe lvnv funding llc 1, 015.00, ( citibank being the original creditor ). the letter goes on to say that if I were to pay them 152.28 they would senf me a letter confirming that the debt has been resolved
+Please correct me if any of my assumptions are incorrect.
+Recently I received a letter from Northland Group Inc. informing me that I owe lvnv funding llc 1, 015.00, (citibank being the original creditor).
+The letter goes on to say that if I were to pay them 152.28 they would send me a letter confirming that the debt has been resolved.

 Resolving debts with a collection agency like Northland Group or LVNV Funding

 I am responding to your question about settling with LVNV Funding, through their collection agency Northland Group, while considering others will be reading this page later.
 As a result, some of what I am sharing will be general information that is mixed in with feedback specific to your offer to settle from Northland Group.